prateekranjansecurity/GandalfAI/Gandalf_AI_Writeup.md

-# GandalfAI : How I Beat Gandalf | Complete Solution Walkthrough
+# GandalfAI | Complete Solution Walkthrough

 The only writeup you will need for Gandalf by Lakera.ai’s AI Security Lab.
 Learn how to beat every level and understand prompt injection challenges in AI.